 - For five star romance, the Hotel Amigo is one of the best places to stay in Brussels.
-It's right in the heart of the city, and surrounded by some excellent restaurants.
+It's right in the heart of the city and surrounded by some excellent restaurants.
 Though the hotel's own Italian restaurant has won a number of awards.
 Come here for a spot of refinement and elegance, plus the service that you always get in one of Rocco Forte's establishments.

 on a Budget

 Brussels can be a relatively cheap city, as many of the great works of art are mounted on the walls of civic or religious buildings.
-There are also plenty of street markets to explore, and numerous wonderful buildings to admire, including the National Basilica, the world's fifth largest church and largest art deco building.
+There are also plenty of street markets to explore and numerous wonderful buildings to admire, including the National Basilica, the world's fifth largest church and largest art deco building.

 - Starting from just £54 per night, the Pantone Hotel is perfect if you're watching your wallet.
-As the name hints, this hotel is contemporary, with bright, bold splashes of colour amongst its basic white, clean lines.
-You're right next to the Avenue Louise, and some rooms even have great views of the city.
+As the name hints, this hotel is contemporary, with bright, bold splashes of colour amongst basic white, clean lines.
+You're right next to the Avenue Louise, some rooms even have great views of the city.